Bobby Driscoll: Later roles

 Driscoll began using the name "Robert Driscoll" to distance himself from his youthful roles as "Bobby" (since 1951, he had been known to friends and family as "Bob", and in Schlitz Playhouse of Stars – Early Space Conquerors, 1952, was credited as "Bob Driscoll").
 He landed two final screen roles: with Cornel Wilde in The Scarlet Coat (1955) and opposite Mark Damon, Connie Stevens, and Frances Farmer in The Party Crashers (1958).

 He was charged with disturbing the peace and assault with a deadly weapon after two hecklers made insulting remarks while he was washing a girlfriend's car and he hit one with a pistol, but the charges were dropped.

 His last known appearances on TV were small roles in two single-season series: The Best of the Post, a syndicated anthology series adapted from stories published in The Saturday Evening Post magazine, and The Brothers Brannagan, an unsuccessful crime series starring Stephen Dunne and Mark Roberts.
 Both were originally aired on November 5, 1960.

 Late in 1961, he was sentenced as a drug addict and imprisoned at the Narcotic Rehabilitation Center of the California Institution for Men in Chino, California.
 When Driscoll left Chino in early 1962, he was unable to find acting work.
 Embittered by this, he said, "I have found that memories are not very useful.
 I was carried on a silver platter—and then dumped into the garbage."

 New York City

 In 1965, a year after his parole expired, he relocated to New York, hoping to revive his career on the Broadway stage, but was unsuccessful.
-He became part of Andy Warhol's Greenwich Village art community known as the Factory, where he began focusing on his artistic talents.

 He had previously been encouraged to do so by artist and poet Wallace Berman, whom he had befriended after joining Berman's art circle (now also known as Semina Culture) in Los Angeles in 1956.
 Some of his works were considered outstanding, and a few of his surviving collages and cardboard mailers were temporarily exhibited in Los Angeles at the Santa Monica Museum of Art.

-In 1965, early in his tenure at the Factory, Driscoll gave his last known film performance, in experimental filmmaker Piero Heliczer's underground movie Dirt.
+He became part of the New York underground film scene and frequented Pop artist Andy Warhol's studio, the Factory, where he began focusing on his artistic talents.
+In 1965, Driscoll gave his last known film performance, in experimental filmmaker Piero Heliczer's Dirt.